keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Cloud Development Kit (CDK) makes it possible to define your cloud infrastructure using a familiar programming language.
 The code is then compiled into a CloudFormation template to be run as Infrastructure as Code.
 This makes it possible to deploy application runtime code and the underlying infrastructure code together.

+Elastic Beanstalk is a developer-oriented deployment tool for easily standing up an application on the AWS infrastructure.
+It makes use of the various AWS services required for a healthy and scalable application (RDS, EC2, Application Load Balancers, Auto-Scaling Groups etc.) but all in one view that is easiers for devs to refer to.
+Beanstalk is a platform as a service.
+Beanstalk is a free and managed service, but you must pay for the underlying resources provisioned.
+All you need to care about is writing the code and Beanstalk will do the rest.

+CodeDeploy is another way to deploy code automatically.
+It works with both EC2 instances and on-premise servers.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.